Volunteer Project Ideas

 - Have a birthday party where kids bring gifts and/or money for an animal welfare organization.

-- Make cat beds like these.
+- Make cat beds.

 - Make Ping Pong Ball Cat toys.
 Our cats and kittens love ping pong balls to play with, and they are so easy for us to disinfect!